StoneT2000/StoneT2000.github.io/public/blog/posts/20210720/post.md

-# A Case Study on AI Programming Challenges
+# A Survey of AI Programming Challenges

 In 2018, I got my first real taste of an AI programming challenge.
 It was MIT's infamously difficult [Battlecode](https://battlecode.org/).
 I competed in it with a few friends on a complete whim.
 I had no knowledge of Java or any algorithms/data structures and as expected we basically sucked really hard.
 Flopped every tournament.
 You would not expect someone to suddenly make finals the year after, or consecutively for 3 years in a row, to then go on to be extremely interested in AI.

 I put this up first because I dislike saying Battlecode is a bad competition because it is the very reason I'm where I am right now.
 I'm working at [QuantCo](https://quantco.com/) as an intern purely because of Battlecode.
 I'm interested in AI because of Battlecode.
 I'm interested in Computer Science and Cognitive Science because of Battlecode (and a few other factors).
 So no hard feelings @Battlecode devs, but Battlecode still needs a lot of work and the current state unfortunately clouds all the great work Battlecode has done over the years.

-This post looks at a few competitions as mini case studies, pointing out what is great and what is not so great.
+This post looks provides a survey of a few competitions presented as mini case studies, pointing out what is great and what is not so great.
 In particular, I have selected [Battlecode](https://battlecode.org/), [Halite](http://halite.io/), [Terminal](http://terminal.c1games.com/), [CodinGame](http://codingame.com/) and [Screeps](https://screeps.com/).
 These 5 (in my opinion) span the general spectrum of the current state of AI programming challenges.
 Lastly, I also give a overview of the Lux AI Challenge and give it a similar sort of "case study" treatment.

 If you don't know what an AI programming challenge is, it's effectively programming a virtual bot to compete against other bots in a game.